suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What is your CSS framework of choice and why?
 - Have you ever used a grid system, and if so, what do you prefer?
 - What does specificity mean in the regards to CSS?
+- What is the box model and what are its elements?
+- When would you use a class selector and when would you use an id selector?
+- How is z-index used?
+- What is a pseudo-element?
+- What is a pseudo-class?
+- What are the three ways to add styles to an HTML file?
+Why would you use each of the three methods?
+- Have you ever worked with a CSS library for styles or grids?
+How did you implement it and why did you use it?
+(Bootstrap, FontAwesome, Animate.css, Semantic UI, etc.)
+- What are some default styles that come along with HTML?
+(Pick a tag and explain.)
+- How do you make a website responsive with CSS?
+- Compare and contrast CSS Grid, Flexbox, and Bootstrap.
+- What is the difference between absolute and relative positioning?

 JavaScript
 - Explain == vs. ===, which one should you use?